 Following the pensions triennial valuation, the Council's actuary determined that, for funded benefits, the fair value of its pension plan assets outweighed the present value of the plan obligations at 31 March 2023.
+2022/2023 was the first year that the Council's net position was determined to be an asset rather than an obligation.

-IAS19 requires that the asset is measured as the lower of the surplus in the defined benefit plan and the asset ceiling.
-The asset ceiling being calculated as the net present value of future service costs less the net present value of future contributions.
-The calculated surplus for LGPS exceeds the asset ceiling therefore the value recognised for the pension asset has been reduced to align with the credit ceiling of £68.160m.
+IAS19 requires that the asset is measured as the lower of the surplus in the defined benefit plan and the asset ceiling, the asset ceiling being calculated as the net present value of future service costs less the net present value of future contributions.
+Although pension assets exceed the pension obligation at 31 March 2025, the asset ceiling has been calculated as nil, therefore, none of the actuarial surplus can been recognised.